Nanded

 Nanded is a city in Maharashtra state, India.
 It is the tenth largest city in the state and the seventy-ninth most populated city in India.
 It is the second largest city in Marathwada region.
 It is the district headquarters of Nanded district.

 Guru Gobind Singh established camp in Nanded and the Gurgaddi was transferred from him to Guru Granth Sahib.
 One of the Panj Takhts of Sikhi, Hazur Sahib is located in the city of Nanded.
-It was here that Guru Gobind Singh initiated Madho Daas whom became Banda Singh Bahadur one of the famous leaders of the Khalsa Panth whom played a role during the downfall of the Mughal Empire.
+It was here that Guru Gobind Singh initiated Madho Das whom became Banda Singh Bahadur one of the famous leaders of the Khalsa Panth whom played a role during the downfall of the Mughal Empire.

 Location

 Nanded is located on the banks of river Godavari in west-central India.
 Nanded district borders Latur district, Parbhani district and Hingoli district to the west and Yavatmal district to the north.
 The district is bordered by the Nizamabad, Kamareddy, Nirmal and Adilabad districts of Telangana state to the east and Bidar district of Karnataka state to the south.

 Nanded has two parts: Old Nanded 20.62 km2 occupies the north bank of the Godavari river; New Nanded, to the south of the river, 31.14 km2 encompasses Waghala and neighbourhoods.